 Are you thinking about getting divorced or currently involved in divorce proceedings?
-You might wonder who will pay alimony.
+Who pays alimony in a divorce?
 In Texas, either spouse can ask for alimony, but there’s no guarantee that the courts will award it.
 Judges look at specific factors to decide whether someone should get alimony.
 Understanding these rules can make a big difference in your case.

 The San Antonio divorce lawyers at Higdon, Hardy & Zuflacht, L.L.P. have a deep knowledge of Texas’s alimony laws and can help you make a strong case for alimony, whether you need to receive it or want to minimize your payments.
 All our partners are certified by the Texas Board of Legal Specialization in family law.
 These certifications showcase our thorough understanding of the complex rules in these cases.
 Here’s what you need to know about who pays alimony in a divorce in Texas.